 As the prime function of the treadmill stress test is to measure the effects of the treadmill exercise on the body, the risks are minimal.
 The effects are similar to doing other forms of exercise such as running uphill or walking at a fast pace which may include shortness of breath.

-When you need to equip your rehab center or personal gym with a treadmill, you should consider checking on treadmill manufacturers in China, where you can have the best kind of treadmill that serves your purposes.
+When you need to equip your rehab center or personal gym with a treadmill, you should consider checking on the Ntaifitness treadmill for sale online, where you can have the best kind of treadmill that serves your purposes.